Build-Week-Saltiest-Hack-News-Trolls-2/backend/README.md

   - Takes a user object to add to database
   - Returns id and username of newly created user
+  - Returns 400 error if username or password is not included

 - `POST /api/auth/login`:
   - Takes a user object
   - Returns a JWT token if authenticated
   - Returns 401 error if not authenticated

+**Users**

+All user routes require valid JWT in auth header

+- `GET /api/users`:
+  - Returns an array of user objects containing id and username

+**Comments**

+All comments routes require valid JWT in auth header